kbli/copenhagen_theme/README.md

 ---

 ## Working with Zendesk Custom Theme (advanced method: Windows 7 VM)
-### Note: This method does not currently work correctly do to some authentication problems
+### Note: This method does not currently work correctly due to some authentication problems

 ### Install Ruby as above